ACCT 336

 (b) Prepare an income statement using variable costing.
 (Points : 8)

-Use the absorption costing approach to determine the markup necessary to
+Use the absorption costing approach to determine the markup necessary to make the desired return on investment based on the following information.

 Per Unit